Chicago Sinfonietta

 The Chicago Sinfonietta celebrated its 30th anniversary season by honoring its mission and roots of diversity and inclusion with the Project W: Works By Diverse Women Composers album.
 This album is the culmination "of a year-long initiative centered around the recognition of contemporary, diverse women composers."
 As explained inside the front cover of the album, there is a lack of representation of women as conductors and music directors in major orchestral organizations, with a 10:1 ratio of men to women in music director positions and 4:1 for conductors.
 With Mei-Ann Chen as conductor, the Chicago Sinfonietta has a musician ratio closer to 50:50.

 The orchestra is based in Illinois's cultural center, with homes in two of the Chicago area's foremost destinations for classical music: at Symphony Center, the 116-year-old historical landmark housing the 2,522-seat Orchestra Hall in downtown Chicago, and Wentz Concert Hal, a 617-seat venue opened in 2008 on the campus of North Central College in the Fine Arts Center, located at Chicago Avenue and Ellsworth Street in downtown Naperville, in Chicago's western suburbs.
 The Chicago Sinfonietta was also the orchestra-in-residence at Dominican University for 24 years.
 The orchestra has also performed with the Joffrey Ballet, and at the Harris Theater for Music and Dance.

+On May 7, 2026, the organization announced a pause of the orchestra's activities after the end of the 2025–2026 season and a planned resumption of activity during 2027, the 40th anniversary of the orchestra's founding.
+Due to financial challenges, this pause will include a major reduction of the orchestra's support staff.
+In addition, the news raises future income uncertainty for the musicians and concern about the orchesta's ability to support a diversity of musicians, composers and audiences.

+Honors and awards

-Recognition from the field includes a 2020 League of American Orchestras Catalyst Award for Institutional development and Anti-racism training, a 2016 MacArthur Award for Creative and Effective Institutions – the "genius award" for non-profit organizations, an ASCAP Award for Adventurous Programming, and a First Place Award for Programming of Contemporary Music, to name a few.
+Recognitions of the orchestra include a 2020 League of American Orchestras Catalyst Award for institutional development and enhancement of diversity in orchestra musicians and management; a 2016 MacArthur Award for Creative, Effective Institutions – their award for non-profits; an ASCAP Award for Adventurous Programming; and a First Place Award for Programming of Contemporary Music.